caktus/aws-web-stacks/README.rst

 have the added benefit of preventing network connections to EC2 instances within the VPC, but come at an added cost (and no free tier).

+If a NAT Gateway stack is selected, you'll have the option of creating a bastion host or VPN server in the stack, using an AMI and instance type of your choice.
+No ports are open by default for this host (you'll need to open them manually via the AWS console or API).

 Stack Creation Process
 ----------------------